shipyardapp/Shipyard-Documentation/docs/reference/blueprints/org-blueprints/blueprint-variables.md

 ## Additional Notes

-1. A Blueprint cannot have two variables with the same name.
+1. A Blueprint cannot have two variables with the same display name.
 2. A Blueprint variable cannot be conditionally shown or hidden based on a user's selection.
 3. There is no built-in system to ensure that `${variable_name}` exactly matches a reference name.
 Make sure you don't have typos!